razavi-lab/razavi-lab.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
+mission_statement:
+  <h2>Mission Statement</h2>
+  <p>Our mission is to advance the understanding of lymphatic diseases through innovative research, cutting-edge molecular studies, and development of advanced imaging techniques.
+We strive to translate these findings into solutions that improve human health and well-being.</p>
 carousel_images:
   - prof_pic.jpg
   - prof_pic.jpg